emustudio/emuStudio/cpu-testsuite/README.md

   </dependencies>
 ```

+# When to use CPU Test Suite

+This project can be used for testing CPU emulators for emuStudio, which fulfill the following requirements:

+- operating memory is a collection of linearly ordered cells
+- operating memory cell type is `Short`
+- CPU is using little endian
+- CPU has a program counter register (or "instruction pointer") or similar
+- Instruction operands are either `Byte` (8-bit) or `Integer` (16-bit)

 # Getting started

 Here are presented some code snippets, to let you imagine how CPU Test Suite works.